abrahan-dev/fulll-test/README.md

 ## Part 1: FizzBuzz

-I have created the classic version as stated in your [Instructions](https://github.com/fulll/hiring/blob/master/Algo/fizzbuzz.md)
+I have created the classic version as stated in the [Instructions](https://github.com/fulll/hiring/blob/master/Algo/fizzbuzz.md)

 The code is in [src/Fizzbuzz](src/Fizzbuzz)
-The tests are in [tests/Fizzbuzz](tests/Fizzbuzz)
+The unit tests are in [tests/Fizzbuzz](tests/Fizzbuzz)

 Run tests: